uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher/_find_and_apply_teacher_training.md

-You can find and apply for a course, once you have decided on the best route for you.
+You can find and apply for a course, once you have decided on the best route for you and what you want to teach.

 When you apply you will need: